Intermittency and Dissipation Regularity in Turbulence: Discussion

 Passive scalar transport is a well studied physical system, and there is a wealth of evidence for anomalous dissipation therein \cites{donzis2005scalar,sreenivasan2019turbulent}.
 Obukhov \cites{obukhov1949structure} and Corrsin \cites{corrsin1951spectrum} derived Onsager-type predictions on the requisite degree of singularity required to see anomalous dissipation in this context.
 The result is, roughly, that if $\sigma$ represents the fractional regularity of the velocity, the scalar cannot have regularity $\beta$ greater than $\frac{1-\sigma}{2}$.
 This was made rigorous by Eyink \cite{eyink1996intermittency}, following the works of Constantin and Procaccia \cites{constantin1993scaling,constantin1994geometry}.
 See also the discussion in \cite{drivas2022anomalous}.
-Recently, there have been mathematical constructions of passive scalars exhibiting anomalous dissipation \cites{drivas2022anomalous,armstrong2025anomalous,BSW23,hess2025universal}, even some that nearly exhibit the sharpness of the Obukhov--Corrsin theory in H\"{o}lder spaces \cites{colombo2023anomalous,elgindi2024norm}.
+Recently, there have been mathematical constructions of passive scalars exhibiting anomalous dissipation \cites{drivas2022anomalous,armstrong2025anomalous,BSW23,hess2025universal,SJ24}, even some that nearly exhibit the sharpness of the Obukhov--Corrsin theory in H\"{o}lder spaces \cites{colombo2023anomalous,elgindi2024norm,BSW26}.
 The end point cases remain open.
 In physical situations, however, it is widely expected that the scalar is far from monofractal, and displays anomalous scaling exponents, e.g. the Obukhov--Corrsin theory in H\"{o}lder spaces is far from sharp and instead it holds only in an appropriate critical class: $L^2_x$ on the scalar rather than $L^\infty_x$ if the velocity is H\"{o}lder continuous.
 This expectation has a great deal of numerical justification \cites{iyer2018steep,sreenivasan2019turbulent} and a theoretical one in the Kraichnan model of passive scalar turbulence \cites{bernard1996anomalous,gawedzki1998intermittency}.

-All of the analysis we preformed for the Euler equations can be carried over to the setting of passive scalars and gives precise constraints on the relation between intermittency and dissipation measure.
-In the following theorem we highlight the main implications of our framework, as it applies to this situation.
+The analysis performed here for the Euler equations can be extended to the setting of passive scalars and gives precise constraints on the relation between intermittency and dissipation measure.
+In the following theorem we highlight the main implications of our framework.

 \begin{theorem} Let $v\in L^p_{x,t}$ be a given vector field for some $p\in [1,\infty]$.
 Let $\theta\in L^s_{x,t}$ be a weak solution to \eqref{T} with $\frac{1}{p}+\frac{2}{s}\leq 1$ and with local dissipation $\tilde D\in \mathcal D'_{x,t}$.
 Set